igorwojda/android-showcase/README.md

 `./gradlew ktlintApplyToIdea` would be better option.

 `./gradlew ktlintApplyToIdea` - The task generates IntelliJ IDEA (or Android Studio) Kotlin style files in the project `.idea/` folder.
-This allows to keep consistent formatting in a single project and have to be runned separately for each project.
+This allows to keep consistent formatting in a single project and have to be run separately for each project.

 ### detekt
 `./gradlew detekt` - run detekt check